Dorothy Thompson: Fame and controversy

-In 1939, Thompson was featured on the cover of Time, with an accompanying picture of her speaking into an NBC radio microphone.
-The article was captioned "she rides in the smoking car" and it declared that "she and Eleanor Roosevelt are undoubtedly the most influential women in the U.S." She was one of the most respected women of her age.
-The article explained Thompson's influence: "Dorothy Thompson is the U.S. clubwoman's woman.
+By 1939, Thompson was one of the most respected women of her age and as a result, she was featured on the cover of Time along with a picture of her speaking into an NBC radio microphone, captioned "She rides in the smoking car".
+The article declared that "she and Eleanor Roosevelt are undoubtedly the most influential women in the U.S." and explained Thompson's influence: "Dorothy Thompson is the U.S. clubwoman's woman.
 She is read, believed and quoted by millions of women who used to get their political opinions from their husbands, who got them from Walter Lippmann."
-In Woman of the Year (1942) Katharine Hepburn played Tess Harding, a character directly based on Thompson.
-The Broadway musical is based on Thompson as well, this time played by Lauren Bacall.
+In Woman of the Year (1942) Katharine Hepburn played Tess Harding, a foreign correspondent modeled on Thompson.
+The 1981 Broadway musical adaptation starred Lauren Bacall as Tess.

-During the 1936 presidential race, Thompson characterized Black voters as a bloc "notoriously venal.
-Ignorant and illiterate, the vast mass of Negroes are like the lower strata of the early industrial immigrants, and like them are 'bossed' and 'delivered' in blocs by venal leaders, white and black."
+During the 1936 United States presidential election, Thompson characterized Black voters as a bloc which was "notoriously venal.
+Ignorant and illiterate, the vast mass of Negroes are like the lower strata of the early industrial immigrants, and like them, they are 'bossed' and 'delivered' in blocs by venal leaders, both white and black."

-In 1941, Thompson wrote "Who Goes Nazi?" for Harper's Magazine.
+In 1941, Thompson wrote "Who Goes Nazi?" for Harper's.
+Instead of presenting the likelihood of a person adopting Nazism in racial or ethnic terms, she thought of it in terms of character qualities that could be found in any group of people.

 Zionism and the State of Israel

-Thompson had been sympathetic to the Zionist movement since first setting off for Europe in 1920.
-On her voyage over, she had "endless discussions" of the movement with delegates traveling to the International Zionist Conference being held in London.
-In the late 1930s, as Thompson emerged as a leading advocate for Jewish refugees fleeing persecution in Europe, she grew close with Zionist statesman Chaim Weizmann and his lieutenant in the US, Meyer Weisgal.
-As World War II unfolded, Thompson went from being a sympathetic commentator to an outright advocate for the movement.
-She was a keynote speaker at the 1942 Biltmore Conference, and by war's end was regarded as one of the most effective spokespersons for Zionism.
-However, Thompson's attitude towards the movement had already begun to shift, most especially after a 1945 trip to Palestine, as she grew more concerned with the movement's right wing and its escalating terrorism against the British.
-After penning several columns critical of right wing Zionist terror, Thompson faced a tremendous backlash that ultimately led her into cooperation with leaders of the Jewish anti-Zionist organization, the American Council for Judaism.
+Thompson had been sympathetic to the Zionist movement since she first travelled to Europe in 1920.
+During her visit, she had "endless discussions" about the movement with delegates who were traveling to the International Zionist Conference which was then being held in London.
+In the late 1930s, as Thompson emerged as a leading advocate for Jewish refugees who were fleeing from persecution in Europe, she grew close to the Zionist statesman Chaim Weizmann and she also grew close to Meyer Weisgal, Chaim Weizmann's lieutenant in the US.
+As World War II unfolded, Thompson went from being a sympathetic commentator to being an outright advocate for the movement.
+She was a keynote speaker at the 1942 Biltmore Conference, and by the war's end, she was regarded as one of the most effective spokespersons for Zionism.
+However, Thompson's attitude towards the movement had already begun to shift, most especially after a 1945 trip to Palestine, because she grew more concerned about the activities of the movement's right-wing adherents.
+She was especially troubled by its escalating terrorism against the British.
+After penning several columns which were critical of right wing Zionist terrorism, Thompson provoked a tremendous backlash that ultimately led her to cooperate with the leaders of the Jewish anti-Zionist organization, the American Council for Judaism.